Unleash/unleash/website/docs/reference/command-menu.md

 ### Feature Request Capability

 If your search query does not return any results, the Command Menu will present a "Suggest Capability" button.
-This button allows you to request new features or capabilities that you might want to explore, ensuring that the system evolves with your needs.
+This button allows you to request new features or capabilities that you might want to explore.